Manthey Racing: Auto tuning

 A Porsche 991.2 GT3 RS MR at the 2024 SCD Secret Meet.

-Alongside their motor racing ventures, Manthey also operates a specialized tuning department that focuses on enhancing the performance and handling characteristics of Porsche road cars, particularly the 911 and Cayman models.
+Alongside their motor racing ventures, Manthey also operates a specialized tuning department that focuses on enhancing the performance and handling characteristics of Porsche road cars, particularly on the 911 and Cayman models.
 The department works closely with Porsche, and many of its products and upgrades are developed in cooperation with the manufacturer, often carrying Porsche-approved OEM status.

-Manthey-tuned sports cars typically carry an 'MR' suffix, which stands for 'Manthey Racing'.
+Sports cars tuned by Manthey typically carry an 'MR' suffix, which stands for 'Manthey Racing'.

 Porsche have previously conducted official lap record attempts at the Nürburgring Nordschleife with Manthey packages.
 In 2021, Porsche development driver Lars Kern set the production car lap record at the Nordschleife, setting a time of 6:43.300 with a Porsche 911 GT2 RS with a 'Manthey Performance Kit' installed.
-The production car record was held for three years until Mercedes-AMG broke it in 2024 with their One sports car.
+The production car record was held for three years until Mercedes-AMG beat the lap time in 2024 with their One sports car.